awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-ssl.md

 If you enter '.', the field will be left blank.
 ```

 Enter the information requested and press **Enter**\.
-The following table describes and shows examples for each field:
+The following table describes and shows examples for each field\.

 ****